Červená Voda (Ústí nad Orlicí District): History

 The first written mention of Červená Voda is from 1481, under its original name Malé Heroltice.
 The area of today's Červená Voda belonged to estates of Šilperk (later Štíty), Ruda nad Moravou and Králíky. Šanov was first mentioned in 1556.
 In 1562, Georg Schürer founded here the first glassworks.

 As part of the Štíty estate, Červená Voda was owned by Pavel Kathar of Kathar, who sold it to the Odkolek of Újezdec family in 1602.
 The first written mention of Bílá Voda is from 1596, when it was together with Mlýnice as parts of the Ruda nad Moravou estate acquired by the Zierotin family.
 During the rule of Zierotins, the estate experienced boom and its price has risen markedly.
 After the Battle of White Mountain, Ladislav Velen lost all his manors.

 Consequently, Karl Eusebius gained power over the Štíty estate in 1624 and united it with the estate of Ruda nad Moravou.
 The prosperity of estates ended with Thirty Years' War. Červená Voda was damaged and looted several times.

 In 1847, the village gained the right to hold markets, but never had the status of a market town.

 In implication of the Revolution of 1848 came the fall of the patrimonial regime.
 The land reform of 1850 made Červená Voda part of the political district of Hohenstadt.
-Did most of the villagers made a living from agriculture till than, the second part of the 19th century was molded by the commencing industrialization, foremost by textile fabrication in 1850.
-In 1865 Červená Voda was connected to the state's road network.
-By 1866 Prussian troops once more passed through the village without causing greater damages.
+Did most of the villagers made a living from agriculture till than, the second part of the 19th century was molded by the commencing industrialisation, foremost by textile fabrication in 1850.
+In 1865, Červená Voda was connected to the state's road network.
+By 1866, Prussian troops once more passed through the village without causing greater damages.

 With the opening of a branch line from Králíky to Štíty, Červená Voda was connected to the railway network in 1899 and concurrently experienced its economical and social heyday.
 After World War I, Moravia and thus Červená Voda became part of the newly formed First Czechoslovak Republic.